uwacyber/cits2006/cits2006-assessments/project.md

 {% hint style="info" %}
 Please note:
-* You have your group report and your INDIVIDUAL report to submit by the due date.
+* You have your group report and your INDIVIDUAL report (along with any supplementary materials) to submit by the due date.
 * Late penalty, which is 5% per day from the raw mark, is applied to all members for the group report and demo.
 * You may use any resources to complete this project, including any code/script/tool/software available, including ChatGPT and alike tools - just make sure you comply with the requirements below which do specify some restrictions.
 {% endhint %}